-Panasonic G7 versus Sony A6500
+Panasonic G7 vs Sony A6500

 The Panasonic Lumix DMC-G7 and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in May 2015 and October 2016.
 Both the G7 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G7) and an APS-C (A6500) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic G7 vs Sony A6500

 The side-by-side display below illustrates the physical size and weight of the Panasonic G7 and the Sony A6500.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.